pishsmiley/13NoteKeyboard/README.md

 //Right now the code is setup for my needs, so that it works with an Arturia MicroFreak.
 For example this has 3 banks of 128 patches,
 //if your needs are different, look at the code and there are comments on what to adjust to fit your needs.
 //I have done this project on an Arduino Mega 2560 Micro as it has plenty of pins for expansion.
-//Dont want the feature, dont wire it up and itll be fine
+//Dont want the feature, dont wire it up and it will be fine

 //FEATURES
 //13 notes C-c